 the Agreement means the agreement made on 22 December 1978 between the Commonwealth and the States in relation to a proposed scheme for the co-operative regulation of companies and the securities industry or, if that agreement is or has been amended or affected by another agreement, that agreement as so amended or affected.

-[Section 3 amended by No. 48 of 1988 s.
+[Section 3 amended: No. 48 of 1988 s.
 8.]

 4. Commissioner for Corporate Affairs, and other officers